Health Sharing Ministries

 Click here to read the Altrua Health Share Statement of Standards.

 - Streamlined administration.
-Unlike most other ministries, Altrua members do not mail monthly checks directly to other members.
+Unlike some other ministries, Altrua members do not mail monthly checks directly to other members.
 Instead, they are mailed directly to Altrua, who places them in an escrow account from which sharing is dispersed to those with needs.
 This also means that those receiving funds will get them more quickly and efficiently (i.e. not as much lag time between the need and the payment).

 - The ID card.
 It seems like a small thing, but Altrua members have an ID card that instructs providers how to process and file their charges directly with Altrua.
 So members don’t have to handle the paperwork load on their own, as they do in some other health sharing organizations.